Meet the Team

 I am a leadership consultant working with schools on vision, strategy and impact as well as professional learning and development.
 I am a Co-Founder and Strategic Leader of WomenEd and Vice President of the Chartered College of Teaching.
 Additionally, I am a Non-Exec Director for Captiva Learning Ltd and a Member of Eko Trust.
 Previously I was a secondary headteacher, Director of School Partnerships for UCL Institute of Education and Chair of Governors of a secondary school in Camden.

 I write for the TES and professional and academic journals and, joyously, am the co-editor of 10%Braver: Inspiring Women to Lead Education (2019) and Being 10%Braver (2021).

 Michelle Vanlint, Finance Administrator

 I am very pleased to be supporting the NELTSH team with the administration and finance tasks on a part-time basis and I am delighted to be based

 at Walthamstow School for Girls where I have worked twice before.
 It’s a lovely place to work with a great team of people.
-I first worked here as finance officer from 2008 for several years and then later returned to my old role for a year's maternity cover.
-In the interim I have worked in other schools in Redbridge and Barnet, where I have gained lots of knowledge and experience, which should help me in this new role.
+My first role as finance officer began here in 2008 for several years and then later, I returned to my old role for a year as maternity cover.
+In the interim period I have worked in other schools in Redbridge and Barnet where I have gained lots of knowledge and experience, which should help me in this new role.
 At the same time I have also been an Airbnb host through which I have met so many interesting people and enjoyed listening to their stories.
 Prior to working in education, I lived overseas for 10 years working in a variety of industries along the way.
 This definitely helped me learn to be adaptable and flexible and this will benefit me in this new role, where I am looking forward to putting my organisational skills to good use as we get the Hub up and running.